Winter Roadmap

 Weather conditions and the availability of volunteers play an important role in the opening date and quality of outdoor rinks.

-Rink hours during the winter season are 7 am to 10 pm.
 Please note a number of the rinks do not have lights.

-Grant Park – Kennedy and Grant
+Grant Park – Kennedy Drive

-King George Park – Seventh and York
+King George Park – Seventh and York Streets

-Menard Park – Concorde Ave
+Menard Park – Concorde Avenue

-Optimist Park – Sunnyside and St. Michel
+Optimist Park – Sunnyside and St. Michel Avenues

 Countryside Adventures